-NON-CONFORMING USE: means a legally existing use that is not listed as a permitted or discretionary use for the use zone in which it is located or which does not meet the development standards for that use zone.
+NON-CONFORMING USE means a legally existing use that is not listed as a permitted or discretionary use for the use zone in which it is located or which does not meet the development standards for that use zone.

-OWNER: means a person or an organization of persons owning or having the legal right to use the land under consideration.
+OWNER means a person or an organization of persons owning or having the legal right to use the land under consideration.

-PERMITTED USE: means a use that is listed within the permitted use classes set out in the use zone tables of an authority''s development regulations.
+PERMITTED USE means a use that is listed within the permitted use classes set out in the use zone tables of the Bauline Development Regulations.